RandomStudio/tether/README.md

 ### CLI

-Alternatively, command-line utilities are provided [here](./utilities/cli) (with instructions for installing them)
+Alternatively, command-line utilities are provided [here](./utilities/tether-utils) (with instructions for installing them)

-- `tether-send`: by default, publishes messages as the Agent "tether-send"
+- `tether send`: by default, publishes messages as the Agent "tether-send"
-- `tether-receive`: subscribes to messages on all topics (by default) and tries to decode the MessagePack payload of each one
+- `tether receive`: subscribes to messages on all topics (by default) and tries to decode the MessagePack payload of each one

-You can use `tether-send` in combination with `tether-receive` to simulate a very simple Tether system.
-You can use the publicly-available MQTT broker `tether-io.dev:1883` by passing `--host tether-io.dev` if you don't want the hassle of setting up your own MQTT Broker.
+You can use `tether send` in combination with `tether receive` to simulate a minimal Tether system.

 ---